simgrid/simgrid/docs/source/tuto_s4u.rst

 In this exercise, we reduced the amount of configuration that our simulator requests.
 This is both a good idea, and a dangerous trend.
-This simplification is an application of the good old DRY/SPOT programming principle (Don't Repeat Yourself / Single Point Of Truth -- `more on wikipedia
+This simplification is another application of the good old DRY/SPOT programming principle (`Don't Repeat Yourself / Single Point Of Truth
 <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_), and you
 really want your programming artefacts to follow these software engineering principles.